Planar functions over fields of characteristic two: Computation of intersection numbers

-We shall apply Lemma~\ref{lem:intersection_number_order} to prove the following result.
-Recall that $\F$ is the algebraic closure of $\F_2$. \begin{lemma} Let $F$ be an affine plane curve over $\F$ and suppose that $F=AB.$ Let $P=(u,v)$ be a point on $F$ and write
+We shall require one further result to compute intersection numbers, whose proof idea follows that of~\cite[Lemma~8]{HerMcG2012}. \begin{lemma} Let $F$ be an affine plane curve over a field of characteristic~two and suppose that $F=AB.$ Let $P=(u,v)$ be a point in the plane and write

 where $F_i$ is zero or homogeneous of degree $i$ and $F_m\ne 0$.
 Let~$L$ be a linear polynomial and suppose that $F_m=L^m$ and $L\parallel F_{m+1}$.
 Then $I_P(A,B)=0$ or~$m$. \end{lemma} \begin{proof} Write